ermish-codes/UNO-game/README.md

 UNO (2-Player Console Game)

-A **console-based UNO game** for 2 players, developed by Ermish Tabassum and Hanzala Ahsan.
-Play the classic card game UNO on your Windows terminal, complete with colored cards, special card actions, and a persistent scoreboard.
+A **console-based UNO game** for 2 players, developed by me and my team mate Hanzala Ahsan.
+This the classic card game UNO works on Windows terminal, complete with colored cards, special card actions, and a persistent scoreboard.

 ---